 - Painted Cove Trail – A small trail that places you among some of the most brightly colored hills in this park unit.

 - Carroll Rim Trail – The longest and highest elevated trail in this park unit.
 This one was my favorite trail in the Painted Hills.
-Check out my panoramic video below that I filmed at the end of the trail.

 The Sheep Rock Unit hosts the Thomas Condon Paleontology Center.
 This is the best place to see fossils at the monument.
 Here, fossils from all three units of the park, as well as those from other federal lands in the area, are on display for visitors to see up close.